-The groundwater that contributes to each of the springs in the Wekiva River System may be strongly influenced by land use activities that are far from the river system itself, such as agriculture and urban or suburban development.
-Due to latency in the transport of nutrients through the aquifer, agricultural activity in past years may still be affecting water quality of the springs as well.
+The groundwater that contributes to each of the springs in the Wekiva River System may be strongly influenced by land use activities, especially agriculture and suburban or urban development that are far from the river system itself.
+Also, nutrient loading from agricultural uses in past years may still be affecting water quality of the springs.